Qatar offers visa-free entry to 80 nationalities

 Those deemed eligible for the new status will be afforded the same access as Qataris to free public services, such as health and education.

-Qatar has a population of 2.4 million people, 90 per cent of whom are foreigners, including many from south Asia working in construction. — AFP
+Qatar has a population of 2.4 million people, 90 per cent of whom are foreigners, including many from south Asia working in construction. — AFP-Relaxnews